BlockchainCommons/crypto-commons/Docs/sskr-video.md

 # SSKR Video Example

-The following video shows the recovery of a [Gordian Wallet](https://github.com/BlockchainCommons/GordianWallet-iOS) with SSKR shards, using first an example with a threshold of two, then an example with a threshold of three.
+The following video shows the recovery of a [Gordian Wallet](https://github.com/BlockchainCommons/GordianWallet-iOS) with SSKR shares, using first an example with a threshold of two, then an example with a threshold of three.
 It goes by very quickly!

 [![](http://img.youtube.com/vi/PIND7J096U8/0.jpg)](http://www.youtube.com/watch?v=PIND7J096U8 "Recover with SSKR")